No products in the cart.

-To make the perfect cup for one place 2 heap teaspoons of chai in a small saucepan with ½ cup water and ½ cup of milk (full cream and soy works well).
+To make the perfect cup for one place 2 heap teaspoons of chai in a small saucepan with 1/4 cup water and 3/4 cup of milk (full cream, soy, or almond works well).
 Bring to the boil and allow it to simmer for 5 minutes or more, to get a lovely rich, full flavoured chai.
 Delicious with some raw honey or try adding a medjool date to your pot when brewing for natural sweetness.

 True cinnamon (Cinnamomum Zeylanicum) is a beautiful warming herb that helps stimulate digestion and appetite.
 It can help sooth an upset stomach, relieve indigestion, excess wind, and nausea, and is beneficial for alleviating diarrhoea.
 Cinnamon has been found to help keep blood sugar levels balanced and improve insulin’s efficiency, making it an ideal spice for diabetics.
 Cinnamon is also very high in glutathione, the body’s major antioxidants.
 Cinnamon is also beneficial for enhancing circulation.

 Black tea (Camellia sinensis) comes from the same plant as other varieties of tea (white, green, oolong).
 Black tea undergoes the most processing and oxidation of all the teas, giving it its distinctive aroma, taste and darker colour.
 It is during this longer oxidization process that high levels of antioxidants, theaflavins and thearubigins, are produced.
 These antioxidants which are unique to black tea are thought to give black tea some of its protective health benefits.